uviclibraries/nvivo/activities-mac.md

     </div>

-3. ***Coding text files with nodes***
+3. ***Coding text files with codes***
+    - Codes are labels that help you group together pieces of data that relate to the same idea, theme, or concept.
+When you code text (or audio, images, etc.), you are marking those sections so they can be easily retrieved and examined together later.
     - Select the **Files** icon in the Navigation pane and double click the "SouthChinaMorningPost_2019-07-18.pdf" text file listed in the File List pane to open it in the Detail pane.
 Read through the document and keep an eye out for key issues and themes brought up by each of the speakers in the 9 countries covered.
-In the following steps we will code and organize themes identified in the document by creating a series of nodes.
+In the following steps we will code and organize themes identified in the document by creating a series of codes.
-    - **Coding at a new node:** The speaker from Australia mentions increasing summer temperatures.
-To create a node representing this theme, highlight the related sentence, ctrl-click the highlighted text and select **Code Selection** and then **At New Code**.
-Title your new Node "increasing temperature"
+    - **Coding at a new code:** The speaker from Australia mentions increasing summer temperatures.
+To create a code representing this theme, highlight the related sentence, ctrl-click the highlighted text and select **Code Selection** and then **At New Code**.
+Title your new Code "increasing temperature"

     <button onclick="toggle('gif2')"> Show / Hide Animation </button>
     <div id="gif2">